 United Communities Against Poverty assistance programs.

-The local community action agency for Prince Georges County is United Communities Against Poverty.
+The local community action agency for Prince Georges County is United Communities Against Poverty, or UCAP.
 With a focus on helping low income residents and the working poor, the organization administers a number of resources for struggling families in the region.
 The financial aid and case management is provided as a hand up, and not a hand out, so there are many restrictions and conditions that need to be met in order to get help.

 The community action agency administers government grants from programs such as emergency food and shelter, and those funds can be used for paying back rent or utility bills.
 There is also housing from the Shepherd’s Cove shelter, foreclosure prevention counseling, transportation as part of Family Stabilization, and much more.

 Housing, rent, and utility help from United Communities Against Poverty